lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 There should probably be a `cfg(target_address_size_is_pointer_size)` or something to allow people to specify software is incompatible with *weird* platforms where the strict equality doesn't hold.

 I don't think Rust needs to define a moral equivalent to `intptr_t`, if the new casting APIs work out as well as I hope -- `*mut ()` is already `intptr_t` for most valid purposes.
 As far as I'm aware the `intptr_t` shenanigans that CHERI does are less "definitely good and desirable" and more "awful hacks to get old code working".
-That said, people keep vaguely mentioning memory-mapped hardware as a place where this might be important, but that is outside my domain of expertese (and clearly needs special segment/provenance/capability handling *anyway*).
+That said, people keep vaguely mentioning memory-mapped hardware as a place where this might be important, but that is outside my domain of expertise (and clearly needs special segment/provenance/capability handling *anyway*).